cirosantilli/linux-cheat/net/README.md

     Show statistics on several protocols.

-Sample output for internet section:
+Sample output for Internet section:

     Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name tcp        0      0 localhost:32842         localhost:48553         ESTABLISHED 3497/GoogleTalkPlug

-#telnet
+#Telnet

-Protocol for comunicating between servers and name of command line tool that uses it
+Protocol for communicating between servers and name of command line tool that uses it.

-no encryption, therefore *DONT'T SEND PASSWORDS ON UNTRUSTED NETWORK WITH THIS*!!
+No encryption, therefore *DONT'T SEND PASSWORDS ON UNTRUSTED NETWORK WITH THIS*!

-always use ssh which is encrypted for anything even remotelly Pserious
+Always use ssh which is encrypted for anything even remotely serious.

-the other computer must be running a telnet server
+The other computer must be running a telnet server.

-fun MUD games!
+Fun MUD games!.

-make http requests by hand for learning purposes:
+Make HTTP requests by hand for learning purposes:

     telnet google.com 80

-type:
+Type:

     GET / HTTP/1.0 <enter><enter>

-you've made a get request by hand!
+You've made a get request by hand!

-TODO won't work, why? how to programatically write characters on a request?
+TODO won't work, why?
+How to programmatically write characters on a request?

     echo $'GET / HTTP/1.0\n\n' | telnet www.google.com 80

 also consider:

-- nc
+- `nc`
-- socat
+- `socat`

+#netcat

+See `nc`.

 #nc

-aka netcat

-open, listen, send and receive tcp/udp packages and sockets
+Open, listen, send and receive TCP/UDP packages and sockets

-make an http get request manually to google.com:
+Make an HTTP get request manually to `google.com`:

     echo 'GET / HTTP/1.0' | nc google.com 80

-if you have apache working on your computer, you can also do it on localhost to test:
+If you have apache working on your computer, you can also do it on localhost to test:

     echo 'GET / HTTP/1.0' | nc localhost 80

-in both cases you should get the HTTP re
+In both cases you should get the HTTP re

-`-u`: udp requests
+`-u`: UDP requests

 #samba